 Though education costs continue to climb, starting to save early can make a difference.

 With costs so high, many students and parents are taking on significant student loan debt to pay for college.
-Roughly two-thirds of college seniors who graduated in 2018 did so with loans, with an average debt burden of $29,200.3
+Over half of college seniors who graduated in 2020 did so with loans, with an average debt burden of $28,400.3

 Starting the process early to save toward the college costs of a child or grandchild can help limit how much your future student will have to borrow.
 Consider putting those funds into a 529 education plan, a tax-advantaged way to invest toward education expenses.